Financial advice

 Comprehensive plan document with strategic and tactical guidance

-Follow-up email Q&A available for 3 months after delivery of plan
+Email support for 1 month after delivery of plan

 Hourly fee subject to a minimum of 10 hours

-Future check-in meetings are available by the hour with no minimums
+Future check-in engagements are available by the hour (no minimums)

 $300/hour*